Purdue-CS193/homework-0-vikonfire41/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/kalutes/CS193_Fall18_Lab1/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

+# vikonfire41's First CS193 Homework

+- CS193 is a nice way to engage with the TA's directly while working on assignments
+- It allows for a more relaxed setting where everyone can work properly
+- Can go back to lectures if we missed of forgot the content
+- Attendance is leisurely marked with a bigger emphasis on the homework, assignments, and projects

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.